-8. Movements in the interest of Shareholder Members since 2008 and the impact of buybacks where Approach 2 is applied
+8. Movements in the interest of Shareholder Members since 2008 applying Approach 2

-Approach 2 is based on the premise that post tax profit is allocated to D&B Members and Shareholder Members in line with their assessed interests in Contributed Funding post 2008.
-Applying that approach, dividends paid to Shareholder Members would be charged against their notional share of profit after tax (with the remaining amount of undistributed profit effectively being the contribution to retained profits).
+Approach 2 is based on the premise that post-tax profit is allocated to D&B Members and Shareholder Members in line with their assessed interests in Contributed Funding post 2008.
+Applying that approach, dividends paid to Shareholder Members are charged against their notional share of profit after tax (with the remaining amount of undistributed profit effectively being the contribution to retained profits).

-To the extent that no dividends are payable to D&B Members, Approach 2 would imply that the interest of Shareholder Members declined in the period after 2008 as their notional contribution to retained earnings was considerably less than that notionally provided by D&B Members.
+To the extent that no dividends are payable to D&B Members, Approach 2 implies that the interest of Shareholder Members declined in the period after 2008 as their notional contribution to retained earnings was considerably less than that notionally provided by D&B Members.

-There is no definitive way of modelling how the relative interest of Shareholder Members would decline over time in line with applying Approach 2.
-However, in appendix B, we have developed a relatively simple analysis of the period 2009 to 30 June 2015 which we consider provides a commercial estimate of how the Shareholder Member interest has changed over time based on Approach 2.
+There is no definitive way of modelling how the relative interest of Shareholder Members in Contributed Funding would decline over time in line with applying Approach 2.
+However, in appendix B, we have developed a relatively simple analysis of the period 2009 to 30 June 2016 which we consider provides a commercial estimate of how the Shareholder Member interest has changed over time based on Approach 2.